 Certified Instructional Trainer

 The Certified Instructional Trainer (CIT) is a certification held by those with experience and expertise in developing, designing, and delivering safety, health, and environmental training.
+Safety training at this level is virtually in every industry including manufacturing, petroleum production and refining, and construction.
+A CIT may hold positions at the manager, director, technician, or supervisory level and may have other duties in addition to training.

 - At least 135 hours of teaching, training, or development in any SH&E specialty.